Shape optimization for interface identification in nonlocal models: Numerical experiments

-i.e., $f_1 = 100$ and $f_2 = 1$.
-We do not use a perimeter regularization, i.e., we choose $\nu = 0$, so that we can make use of the formula \eqref{eq:shapeder_reduced_final_general} for the shape derivative of the reduced objective functional.
-We employ continuous piecewise linear basis functions on triangular grids for the discretization of the nonlocal constraint equation.
-For a detailed discussion on the assembly of the nonlocal stiffness matrix we refer to \cite[Chapter 4]{Vollmann_diss}.
-Here we only want to amplify how to implement a ``mixed'' kernel of type \eqref{def:shape_special_mixed_kernel}.
+In order to solve problem \eqref{def:shape_opt_problem}, we apply a finite element method, where we employ continuous piecewise linear basis functions on triangular grids for the discretization of the nonlocal constraint equation.
+In particular we use the free meshing software Gmsh \cite{gmsh} to construct the meshes and the Python package nlfem \cite{nlfem} to assemble the stiffness matrices of the nonlocal state and adjoint equation.
+Moreover, to compute the load vector of the state and adjoint equation and the shape derivatives $D_\shape J$ and $D_\shape F_\shape$, we employ the open-source finite element software FEniCS \cite{fenics_article,fenics_book}.
+For a detailed discussion on the assembly of the nonlocal stiffness matrix we refer to \cite{fe_cookbook,nlfem}.
+Here we solely emphasize how to implement a subdomain--dependent kernel of type \eqref{def:shape_special_mixed_kernel}.
 During the mesh generation each triangle is labeled according to its subdomain affiliation.
-Thus, whenever we integrate over a pair of two triangles, we can read out the labels $(i,j)$ and choose the corresponding atomic kernel $\g_{ij}$.
+Thus, whenever we integrate over a pair of two triangles, we can read out the labels $(i,j)$ and choose the corresponding kernel $\g_{ij}$.

 The data $\bar{u}$ is generated as solution $u(\overline{\shape})$ of the constraint equation associated to a target shape $\overline{\shape}$.
-Thus the data is represented in a finite element basis and for the interpolation task in Line \ref{shape_algo:interpolation} of Algorithm \ref{alg:shape_optimization} we solely need to translate between (non-matching) finite element grids (we use \texttt{scipy.interpolate.griddata} for this).
+Thus the data is represented as a linear combination of basis functions from the finite element basis.
+For the interpolation task in Line \ref{shape_algo:interpolation} of Algorithm \ref{alg:shape_optimization} we solely need to translate between (non-matching) finite element grids by using the project function of FEniCS.
 In all examples below the target shape $\overline{\shape}$ is chosen to be a circle of radius $0.25$ centered at $(0.5,0.5)$.